-- It doesn’t matter whether you are located in the EU or any other part of the world – if you handle personal data of at least one individual from EU, your shop should be GDPR compliant.
-It is not about the store, it is about the customer’s protection.
+- It doesn’t matter whether you are located in the EU or any other part of the world – if you handle personal data of at least one individual from the EU, your shop should be GDPR compliant.
+It is not about the store; it is about the customer’s protection.

-- GDPR has a broad definition of personal data, it is not only about name, ID numbers or email address, but also financial info, IP address, social network posts.
-To cut it short if any information is related to person’s identity, it is under GDPR.
+- GDPR has a broad definition of personal data; it is not only about name, ID numbers, or email address, but also financial info, IP address, social network posts.
+To cut it short, if any information is related to a person’s identity, it is under GDPR.

-- Your shop can store or process the data only if a person gave a consent for that, and it still should be deleted upon request and data breaches should be reported about to authorities and the persons’ affected in 3 days after it’s discovery
+- Your shop can store or process the data only if a person gave consent for that, and it still should be deleted upon request.
+Data breaches should be reported to authorities and the persons affected in 3 days after it’s discovery.

-Thus, to confirm GDPR compliance, there is a need to review all the contracts with the third parties and have some sort of consultation with a legal counsel.
+Thus, to confirm GDPR compliance, there is a need to review all the contracts with the third parties and have a consultation with a legal counsel.

 The next steps would make it easy to get your Magento shop GDPR compliant:

-- Install EU Cookie Law Compliance Magento module.
+- Install the EU Cookie Law Compliance Magento module.

-- your website for your customers to subscribe for your newsletter, to accept terms and conditions and form of consent for other ways of using data
+- To get subscribed to a newspaper, your customer should tick it.
+There should be a separate consent form at your website for your customers to subscribe for your newsletter, to accept terms and conditions and form of consent for other ways of using data

-You need to make it transparent for your customers letting know what the information will be used for and how long it will be stored by the system.
+It would be best if you made it transparent for your customers, letting know what the information will be used for and how long the system will store it.

-So, getting your Magento webstore GDPR compliant is easy though essential, please contact our experts at firstname.lastname@example.org to sort this out for you.
+So, getting your Magento website GDPR compliant is easy though essential, please contact our experts at firstname.lastname@example.org to sort this out for you.